Jim Henson Company Lot: Henson Recording Studios

 Henson Recording Studios (formerly A&M Studios) is a recording studio located on the lot.
 It consists of four studio suites and a mixing suite.

-Many notable recording artists have recorded songs, albums and videos at the studios, including Styx, Toto, the Carpenters, the Police, the Moody Blues, Oingo Boingo, David Lee Roth, Soundgarden, Take That, Van Morrison, Lindsay Lohan and Westlife.
+Many notable recording artists have recorded songs, albums and videos at the studios, including Styx, Toto, the Carpenters, the Police, the Moody Blues, Avenged Sevenfold, Peter Frampton, Oingo Boingo, David Lee Roth, Soundgarden, Take That, Van Morrison, Lindsay Lohan and Westlife.
 Joni Mitchell was a frequent client, recording 13 of her 19 studio albums at the studios (then still called A&M Studios).

 In 1985, the hit single and video "We Are the World" was recorded in Studio A by a cast that included Michael Jackson, Bob Dylan, Kenny Rogers, Stevie Wonder and Bruce Springsteen, among many others.
 On February 1, 2010, the song was re-recorded there to benefit victims of the Haiti earthquake.

-In 2011, Van Halen's comeback album, A Different Kind of Truth, was recorded in Studio C with producer John Shanks.
+In 2011, Van Halen's comeback (and ultimately final) album, A Different Kind of Truth, was recorded in Studio C with producer John Shanks.
 On February 1, 2012, they performed live at Henson Studios to a celebrity-packed crowd, adding to the performance legend of the studio.

 Henson Recording Studios was also one of the places where punk rock band the Offspring recorded their ninth studio album, Days Go By (2012), with producer Bob Rock.

 Alice in Chains recorded three albums at the studios: 2009's Black Gives Way To Blue, 2013's The Devil Put Dinosaurs Here and 2018's Rainier Fog.

 Seether also recorded their 2014 album Isolate and Medicate at Henson Recording Studios.

 John Mayer recorded his 2021 album Sob Rock at the studios and filmed a performance video for a ballad arrangement of his song "Last Train Home" there.

 Henson Soundstage

-The Henson Soundstage (formerly Chaplin Stage) is a sound stage on the lot.
+The Henson Soundstage (formerly Chaplin Stage, then The A&M Sound Stage) is a sound stage on the lot.

 During A&M's tenure, it was used to film music videos, including "Every Breath You Take" by the Police and "Ghostbusters" by Ray Parker Jr. In addition, Soul Train was taped there from 1981 to 1985.
+The album Blonde by Frank Ocean was also partially recorded there.